 In an October 2005 speech given in Taiwan at the World Forum for Democratization in Asia, Waldron argued that China's economic success was bolstering regime "apologists": "With respect to China's headlong military buildup, I would develop the argument that it is the product not of any real external threat, but rather of an internal need to invoke security to justify autocratic rule.
 I would note how the buildup is increasing tension and distrust in the region, which harms China not least, and note that a democratic China would be a far better neighbor.
 China's apparent economic success combined with dictatorship has given new life and hope to the world's dictatorships and their apologists, while harming the movement for world democracy."

 Waldron has repeatedly warned about the purported dangers of a Chinese military buildup, making alarmist claims as to the significance of such buildup.
 In a May 2006 article entitled "The Pentagon's Latest China Report," Waldron wrote, "China is developing a formidable military force that makes no sense at all unless one assumes that a 'grab for power' of some sort is its rationale."

-Waldron has published several books, articles, letters, and opinion pieces.
-One of his venues is the Letters to the Editor section of the Financial Times (London), which in the first seven months of 2006 alone published six letters from the professor, mostly about China, but also on Israel.
-Other outlets for Waldron's work have included Orbis, the magazine of right-wing think tank Foreign Policy Research Institute, and Commentary, the neoconservative mouthpiece whose editors have included Norman Podhoretz, his son John Podhoretz, and Irving Kristol.
+Waldron has published books articles, letters, and opinion pieces.
+One of his venues has been the Letters to the Editor section of the Financial Times (London), which in the first seven months of 2006 alone published six letters from the professor, mostly about China, but also on Israel.
+Other outlets for Waldron's work have include Orbis, the magazine of right-wing think tank Foreign Policy Research Institute, and Commentary, the neoconservative mouthpiece whose editors have included Norman Podhoretz, his son John Podhoretz, and Irving Kristol.